syncthing/syncthing/GOALS.md

 > Computers include desktops, laptops, servers, virtual machines, small
 > general purpose computers such as Raspberry Pis and, *where possible*,
 > tablets and phones.
 NAS appliances, toasters, cars, firearms, thermostats
-> and so on may include computing capabitilies but it is not our goal for
+> and so on may include computing capabilities but it is not our goal for
 > Syncthing to run smoothly on these devices.

 ### 6. For Individuals